bitmeta69/securedrop/PROPOSAL.md

 However, let's consider each of these strategies to be a form of sharding.
 Cursors shard across timestamps, and pagination shards over the size of the collection.
 What else can we shard?
-One option is the `Source.uuid` field, which should be uniformly distributed:
+The `Source.uuid` field is uniformly
+distributed:

 ```sh-session
 $ python sync_client.py --prefix 0